MegalithOfficial/Imari/README.md

 - **Node.js:** You should have Node.js installed on your machine.
 Download it from [nodejs.org](https://nodejs.org/).
 - **Knowledge:** You need to know TypeScript/JavaScript to effectively work with this template.

-Certainly, you can integrate the instructions for installing TypeScript globally into the "Installation" section of your README.
-Here's the updated section:

 ## Installation

 To use this template to create your own Discord bot, follow these steps: